beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/README.md

 # Tech-Enhanced-AI-Interview-Learning-Platform

-## Techshila Chatbot Interviewer
+## Chatbot Interviewer

 The Chatbot Interviewer is a conversational AI system designed to engage in natural language interactions with users, simulating the experience of an interview.
 The chatbot is powered by the Mistral language model, which has been fine-tuned to provide relevant and engaging questions based on the user's responses.
 The model also gives basic corrections in the grammers of the Candidate using Fine Tuned Mistral.

 ## Project Pipeline Diagram  :open_file_folder:
-The pipeline diagram of the whole project, can be glanced at [here](https://www.figma.com/file/W9jITgwibMiuyctGrFvMmA/Techshila-2024?type=whiteboard&node-id=0%3A1&t=BuFpFkRdg49CU8vH-1) , for the pdf version [click here](https://drive.google.com/file/d/1qedcxfMOqoqeLeiodIBy9gVwta--fIry/view?usp=drive_link)

 ![Pipeline_Flowchart](https://github.com/beingamanforever/Tech-Enhanced-AI-Interview-Learning-Platform/blob/main/Techshila%202024.png)

+>[!TIP]
+> The pipeline diagram of the whole project, can be glanced at [here](https://www.figma.com/file/W9jITgwibMiuyctGrFvMmA/Techshila-2024?type=whiteboard&node-id=0%3A1&t=BuFpFkRdg49CU8vH-1) , for the pdf version [click here](https://drive.google.com/file/d/1qedcxfMOqoqeLeiodIBy9gVwta--fIry/view?usp=drive_link)

 ## Table of Contents :bar_chart: